square/orbit/README.md

 Orbit includes over 50 easy to use components and enables you to quickly construct clean and scalable applications.

 ## Documentation
-- [Orbit Style Guide](http://orbit.weebly.net) — Live examples and component docs
+- [Orbit Style Guide](http://orbit.weebly.net) — [Internal Devs Only] Live examples and component docs
 - [Contribution Guide](/.github/CONTRIBUTING.md) - Learn about Orbit component development, testing, and release steps

 ## Quick start